 Physical Science Research Professional 1

-Stanford University is seeking a Physical Science Research Professional 1 to apply knowledge and understanding of a scientific discipline or related technology in laboratories engaged in research in the physical sciences.
+KIPAC is looking for a Physical Science Research Professional to apply knowledge and understanding of a scientific discipline or related technology in laboratories engaged in research in the physical sciences.
 Typically apply basic technical knowledge to research projects, guided by broad policies and professional knowledge.

 - Assist in the setup and design of electronic circuits, mechanical parts, and other components.